veritas06/signal-export/README.md

 make && sudo make install
 ```

-NOTE: If you instead install sqlcipher via your distro's package manager, make sure the version is sufficient.
-4.0.1 is known to be too old, 4.5.0 is known to work.
-Old versions will spit out errors such as "malformed database schema (messages) - near "AS": syntax error".
-See [issue 26](https://github.com/carderne/signal-export/issues/26).

-#### For MacOS
+### macOS
 - Install [Homebrew](https://brew.sh).
 - Run `brew install openssl sqlcipher`

-#### For Windows
+### Windows
-YMMV, but apparently Ubuntu 20.04 on WSL2 should work!
+Ubuntu on WSL2 should work!
-That is, install WSL2 and Ubuntu 20.04 on Windows, and then follow the **For Linux** instructions and feel your way forward.
+That is, install WSL2 and Ubuntu on Windows, and then follow the **For Linux** instructions and feel your way forward.
 But probably just give up here and use the Docker method instead.

 ### Install signal-export